homecoded/ImpUnit/README.md

 future improvements:

-* passing and executing an arbitrary number of test suites with one "runTests" call
 * support for assertError (check if a certain condition leads to an error as expected)
+* add a possibility to add a test to the test chain from within the test, so you don't need to maintain a list manually

 incorporated improvements:

 * improve code to use only single quotes
 * provide number of asynchronous tests
+* passing and executing an arbitrary number of test suites with one "runTests" call
+* added _setup and _teardown functionality

 Defining Tests
 --------------